Railways and the Great Game

 A supply depot was set up at Chaman containing the rails, sleepers and bridge parts required to extend the line the remaining 108 km to Kandahar in the event of a military emergency.
 Meanwhile, across Afghanistan, the Russians stockpiled materials at Kushka4 to allow the rapid construction of a line to Herat.

 Amir Abdul Rehman, ruler of Afghanistan between 1880 and 1901, banned railways and the telegraph from entering Afghanistan, in case they were used in any British or Russian invasion.
 Rehman commented “there will be a railway in Afghanistan when the Afghans are able to make it themselves” and said “as long as Afghanistan has not arms enough to fight against any great attacking power, it would be folly to allow railways to be laid throughout the country.”
-Rehman forbade his subjects from travelling on the British line to Chaman,5 which he described as “a knife pushed into my vitals.”
-The Afghan army produced a manual on how to destroy railway tracks in the event of an invasion threat.6
+Rehman forbade his subjects from travelling on the British line to Chaman,5 the construction of which he described as “just like pushing a knife into my vitals”.6 The Afghan army produced a manual on how to destroy railway tracks in the event of an invasion threat.7

 A through railway link from Europe to India had long been contemplated, but the schemes raised concerns for the security of the subcontinent.
 In 1910 a Russian syndicate proposed a Trans-Persia railway, running from Tehran to Yezd, Kerman, Seistan and Nushki.
 This raised the risk of Russian troops being able to occupy Kandahar and Quetta, outnumbering available Indian army forces.